Why Your Shampoo & Conditioner Will Eventually Stop Working

 Maybe you’ve been using the same shampoo and conditioner for a while now.
 It started off incredible, like a new romance.
 Your hair was full, bouncy, voluminous, soft, and conditioned.
 You were having amazing hair days every single day.
 People stopped you on the street to ask what you were using to make your hair so shiny, and you wanted to shout the name of your products from the rooftops.
 You were in love (with your hair care)!

-Synthetic chemical products can very much appear to change hair for the better, but only short term.
-When using synthetic chemical shampoos and conditioners, the results can be wonderful at first because they're great at "tricking" the hair for a period of time.
+Some synthetic products can very much appear to change hair for the better, but only short term.
+When using synthetic chemical shampoos and conditioners, the results can be wonderful at first because they're great at "tricking" the hair, if for a brief moment.
 Temporarily smoothing and coating with silicones makes the hair appear shiny and healthy, but the miraculous effects are misleading and don't contribute to long-term hair and scalp health.

-Silicones smother hair, making it impossible for your strands to absorb proper moisture.
-Just like your body, when adequate moisture isn't available, your hair becomes dehydrated and, coupled with the buildup of chemicals ...
-SNAP!
+See, silicones make it impossible for your strands to absorb proper moisture later (like in the shower or when you apply a hydrating cream).
+Just like your body, when adequate moisture isn't available, your hair becomes dehydrated and, coupled with the buildup of proteins, minerals, and other ingredients—well, snap!
 The hair that once looked so lush and shiny starts to break.

 Now, listen, I'm not going to preach about how "bad" silicones and other synthetic chemicals are for your hair.
 If you've found a shampoo and conditioner that's really working for you, do your thing.
 Following your instincts when it comes to self-care is healthy.